AssemblyAI-Solutions/translation-benchmarks/README.md

 A higher BLEU score indicates that the machine translation is closer to the human translations, implying better quality.

 It doesn't account for the meaning of the text or grammatical correctness in a broader sense.

-## Notes:
-- Our Cloudflare Worker is designed to take in an AssemblyAI transcript ID as input, makes a GET request to AssemblyAI's `/transcript` endpoint to fetch the full transcript text, and then translates it using Meta's m2m100-1.2b model.
-The latency is calculated by measuring the time it takes to send the request to the worker and receive the translated text.